gipi/blog/_drafts/mojo-devlopment-board.md

 ![Mojo V3 pinout]({{ site.baseurl }}/public/images/mojo-pinout.png)

+The pins used in a design must be indicated in a file with extension ``ucf`` (stands for **user constraints file**) that pratically indicate to the design which signals are exposed and where.

+Like any other documentation is a big [pdf](http://www.xilinx.com/itp/xilinx10/books/docs/cgd/cgd.pdf).

 ## Development environment

 The bad side of writing code for this technology is that the toolsets are pratically only proprietary, with all the